-Neapolitan cuisine has many dishes identified with one festival or another, which in the past were made only then: Carnival lasagna, struffoli at Christmas, and several Easter pastries, the most important of which is the pastiera, a centuries-old dish that appears in innumerable versions, each made according to a closely guarded family recipe.
+Neapolitan cuisine has many dishes identified with one festival or another, which in the past were made only then.
+Carnival lasagna, struffoli was made at Christmas.
+There are several Easter pastries, the most important of which is the pastiera—a centuries-old dish that appears in innumerable versions, each made according to a closely guarded family recipe.

 The major variations are in the amount of orange blossom water, a non-alcoholic essence (if you cannot find it, use orange extract) and the use of crema pasticcera (pastry cream), which some families include and others do not.